SUBSCRIBE: Subscribe to be notified of the latest Bird Tips as they are published. Send an e-mail to this address.

 SELF-CLEANING OVENS: can be lethal.
 Birds have died when they're used even for regular baking.

-SOFTENER SHEETS: may contain lethal neurotoxins.
-Use ¼ to ½ cup of white vinegar in the final rinse.
+SOFTENER DRYER SHEETS: may contain lethal neurotoxins.
+Replace with ¼ to ½ cup of white vinegar in the final rinse.
 Your clothes come out real soft and do not smell like vinegar at all.

 SPRAY BOTTLES: Most of us use spray bottles to mist our birds or for spot cleaning.
 If you also use spray bottles in your bird room or aviary for pesticides or other cleaning solutions, be sure to label them appropriately.
 Accidents have happened where a helper has sprayed birds with a substance other than water.
 There are now new cordless power spray bottles for misting the birds.